FACILITY DOGS – Points to Consider

 About our Dogs

 Facility Dogs only have public access rights when accompanying the professionals and their clients.
-Program Assistance Dogs are not therapy dogs.
+Facility Dogs are not therapy dogs.
 They are professionally trained Assistance Dogs who perform tasks to assist the professional.

 We typically require a fenced area attached to the home.
 It is crucial to have full cooperation and support of all staff members for a successful working team to develop.

 Those accepted to receive a dog will be required to pay a $500.00 refundable Good Faith Deposit.
 Once the team has been together for one year, the deposit is refunded.

 The cost of feeding and caring for one of our professionally trained dogs could be over $750.00 per year.
 This includes but is not limited to food, toys, vet care, etc. This does not include any unforeseen illness or injury.
 The client is financially responsible for the dog’s care once the dog is placed with the person.

 The Facility Dog is a trained working animal, not a pet.
 The entire training program is based on rewarding or playing with the dog every time they work.
 Consistent practice, patience, and praise are necessary for the dog to succeed.

 Please remember that our dogs are not trained to be guard dogs.
 They are friendly, stable dogs that help people with different challenges and provide companionship only.